chr1swallace/coloc/README.md

 ## How to define priors, is it dependent on sample size or any other parameters?

 This is described in detail in the [latest paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008720)

+## What does high PP4 mean?

+The summary printed on the screen by coloc.abf() and coloc.signals() shows the posterior probability of whether a shared causal variant exists in the region.
+High PP4 does not mean all variants are causal and shared - to check which variants are most likely to be causal look at the SNP.PP column in the returned detailed results data.frame.

 # Notes to self